 Dakota Jazz Club, Minneapolis

 Prince was a regular at this Minneapolis institution right up to his death.
-You can sit at his favourite table – where a placard reads ‘rest in peace’.
+You can sit at his favorite table – where a placard reads ‘rest in peace’.
 The venue hosts live shows by touring jazz bands.

 Electric Fetus, Minneapolis